 The value in the Concurrency text box, determines the maximum number of processors that are used during parameter learning.

 As this value increases, so does the memory required.
 This is because multiple inference engines are created to process any queries required during learning.

 For information about the Prior options, consult the following pages in the Bayes Server API help:

 A Seed can be specified to initialize the random number generator used by the learning algorithm.
 This option should not be used if Concurrency is greater than 1.

 During parameter learning, queries may be executed.
 This is known as inference.
-The Algorithm drop down allows the inference algorithm to be changed.
+The Algorithm can be changed on the options page.

 The default inference algorithm is optimized for learning parameters.